Increase Happiness with Yoga - Aura Wellness Center

 Khumar, S. S., P. Kaur, and S. Kaur.
 Effectiveness of Shavasana on depression among university students.
 Indian Journal of Clinical Psychology, 1993, 20:82–87.

-Wood, C. Mood change and perceptions of vitality: A comparison of the effects of relaxation, visualization and yoga.
+Wood, C. Mood change and perceptions of vitality: A comparison of the effects of relaxation, visualization, and yoga.
 Journal of the Royal Society of Medicine, 1993, 5:254–258.

 By Kathryn Boland

-Do you have a group of friends, or one or two close friends, who practice and/or teach yoga?
-Do you see the benefits that can come from the support of having such friends?
-Do wish you had this support system?
-I’ve previously written about the advantages of connecting with yoga instructor colleagues – collaboration, ideas for solving difficult issues, having a network of potential substitutes that you can call upon in a pinch, et cetera.
-These practical advantages are key.
+Do you have a group of friends, or one or two close friends, who practice and teach yoga?
+Can you see the benefits that can come from the support of having such friends?
+Do you wish you had this support system?

-It can also be interesting and satisfying to discuss the class a bit over coffee or a meal after.
-With a teacher friend, you can discuss a bit what worked and didn’t work as well for you as students.
-This can inform your own teaching, but also be a lens on your practice.
-A practitioner friend could offer another interesting lens on this – perhaps with insights with which those in a teacher’s mindset might have lost touch.
-This effect can increase happiness with yoga and often be multiplied with more friends practicing together!
+It can also be exciting and satisfying to discuss the class over coffee or a meal afterward.
+With a teacher friend, you can consult a bit about what worked and didn’t work as well for you as a student.
+This can inform your teaching but also be a lens on your practice.

-They can also offer perspective on other aspects of yogic living in modern life.
-What are some inexpensive and convenient ways to more consistently practice ahimsa (non-violence) as a twenty-first century consumer?
-Should you go vegetarian?
-If you already are one, should you go vegan?
 How do you make that transition in a healthful, logistically accessible, and economical way?
-Where are there Kundalini classes in your area (you’ve always wanted to try that!)?
-Do you have a certain type of essential oil I can borrow for a workshop I have coming up?
+Where are Kundalini classes in your area (you’ve always wanted to try that!)?
+Do you have a specific type of essential oil I can borrow for a workshop I have coming up?

-The act of reaching out, of building community, and from that living in community with others, might just lead you to smile and greet strangers – the cafe cashier, the toll booth officer, the person in front of you at the grocery store.
-It’s a way to go through life with more kindness, joy, and grace.
 Others outside of the yoga world might very well follow suit.
 This might be something that the yoga community can offer the world.
 It has to start with someone – why not you?
 You – professionally and personally – and all could be much better for it.
-We could all, yogis and non yogis, perhaps experience a bit more of the union of true yoga.
+We could all, yogis and non-yogis, perhaps experience more of the union of authentic yoga.

 © Copyright – Aura Wellness Center – Publications Division